 Elene Medzmariashvili has taken part in many international projects, including those of the US Department of State, MATRA and EU, which were aimed at building a democratic and tolerant society in Georgia.
 She has participated in numerous international conferences, congresses, seminars and round tables.
 She is also an international expert in teaching history.

 In addition to teaching and research activities, Elene Medzmariashvili for years has been actively involved in public life.
 She is a co-founder of several non-governmental organizations in Georgia: Georgian Association for American Studies (since 2002), Georgian Association of History Teachers (since 1998), and one of the first women’s organizations in Georgia – Women in a Changing World (since 1990).
 She is also a member of several American and European vocational organizations.

-Mr. David Losaberidze has over 25 years of practical experience of working in the Civil Society sector.
+Mr. David Losaberidze is a Doctor of Historian Science.
+He has over 25 years of practical experience of working in the Civil Society sector.
 Fields of interest include: issues of local self-governance, regional development, nationalism, civil society.

 Mr. Losaberidze is a member of several organizations.
 Since 2003 he is a Member (2003-2010 - Titular Member) of the Group of Independent Experts on the European Charter of Local Self-Government (Congress of Local and Regional Authorities of Europe, Council of Europe).
 Since 2013 he has served as Chair of the Advisory Council for Local Government Reform and Regional Policy of the Ministry of Regional Development and Infrastructure.